-The LCFF is the largest unknown for the District.
+Planning for the "out years" is much more difficult and volatile under the LCFF funding formula.
 The funding structure has no statutory cost of living allowance built into it and relies solely on the annual budget process at the legislative level.
-Planning for the "out years" will be much more difficult and volatile under the LCFF funding formula.
-The years necessary to bring the District to their target funding could be unpredictable and unstable, thereby creating a need for a larger reserve than past years.
-The ongoing unpredictability of the District's supplemental and concentration funding under the LCFF will also create unstable budgets even after the District's target has been met.
+The ongoing unpredictability of the District's supplemental and concentration funding under the LCFF will also create unstable budgets even now with the LCFF target funding at 100%.
 Future predictions and uncertainties with the changes to the State funding formula require management to plan carefully and prudently to provide the necessary resources to meet student's needs and continue to keep pace with inflation increases over the next several years.